suhitaghosh10/UATS/README.md

 ## Training:
 1. pip install -r requirements.txt
-2. Make experiment and dataset related changes in the file *utility/config.py*
+2. Experiment and dataset related changes to be made in the file: *utility/config.py*
-3. The UATS model could be trained: python dataset_specific/prostate/expts/uats_softmax.py
+3. The UATS model could be trained: python dataset_specific/prostate/expts/prostate_uats_softmax.py